-Job analysis definition: according to Recruitment and Selection in Canada a job analysis is “a systematic process for gathering, documenting, and analyzing data about the work required for a job”.
+Job analysis definition: according to Recruitment and Selection in Canada a job analysis is “a systematic process for gathering, documenting, and analyzing data about the work required for a job.”
 It’s the first step in the recruitment process and an essential step in hiring the right candidate.
-Simply put, if you’re hiring someone you need to do an analysis of the role to determine what knowledge, skills, and other characteristics are required for the employee.
+Simply put, if you’re hiring someone you need to analyze the role to determine what knowledge, skills, and other characteristics are required of the employee.

-Ultimately, a job analysis should include a job description (duties, responsibilities and performance objectives) as well as characteristics needed for the job (skills, specific knowledge and abilities).
-It might also include context of the position, primary responsibilities and information about working conditions.
+Ultimately, a job analysis should include a job description (duties, responsibilities, and performance objectives) as well as characteristics needed for the job (skills, specific knowledge, and abilities).
+It might also include the context of the position, primary responsibilities, and information about working conditions.

 How do I conduct a job analysis?

-This is something that everyone does differently but there is in fact a formal process.
+This is something that everyone does differently but there is a formal process.
 Here is a simplified version:

-2. What type of data do you need? - Ask about tasks, duties, responsibilities.
-You may also want to ask about knowledge, skills and other characteristics.
+2. What type of data do you need? - Ask about tasks, duties, and responsibilities.
+You may also want to ask about knowledge, skills, and other characteristics.
 Use this data to make a task inventory or structured questionnaire.

 3. Write the job description based on this information. - Here are some things to think about when writing: